jabberwoockey/NthDayOfWeek/README.md

 - `gndw 4 6 1985`

+To get the last specific day of week (the argument for -Day should be `Last` or a negative number `-1`):

+- `Get-NthDayOfWeek -Day Last -DayOfWeek Tuesday -Month March -Year 1961`

+- `Get-NthDayOfWeek Last Tuesday March`

+- `gndw -1 2 3`

 To get the next closest specific day of week in the current or next month starting from tomorrow, use `-Next` switch: